rancher/docs/content/rancher/v2.x/en/project-admin/resource-quotas/override-namespace-default/_index.md

     >- If a resource quota is not configured for the project, these options will not be available.
     >- If you enter limits that exceed the configured project limits, Rancher will not let you save your edits.

-**Result:** The namespace's default resource quota is overwritten with your override.
+**Result:** Your override is applied to the namespace's resource quota.